hjanuschka/hjanuschka.github.io/chromium-jxl-resurrection.md

 - **JPEG XL** - Lossless JPEG transcoding, progressive decode, animations, HDR

 Having multiple format options allows developers to choose based on their specific requirements.

+## Acknowledgments

+Special thanks to [Luca Versari (veluca93)](https://github.com/veluca93) for reviewing and merging upstream PRs and managing jxl-rs releases.
+The collaboration and responsiveness from the jxl-rs maintainers has been instrumental in making this implementation possible.

 ## Implementation Details